zonda-tsai/DTK-from-zonda/README.md

    - ``run -test``           : run all with testfile. e.g. `./a < a.test`
    - ``run -type``           : run all the files with that type. e.g. run -c (-test)
    - ``run executable_file`` : run all assigned executable_file and files prefixed shebang

+## clean
+   - This can clean by all makefiles.
+If you want to clean specific type, add `-type` after it

 ## char_ins
    - ``--help``        : show the usage of char_ins